 - You may not have accessed the correct application option or link.
 Verify that you’re accessing the correct link and Application Type for your intended program.
 Some applications may only be accessed from the program's site.

 If your intended program is not listed in the drop-down box, please do not submit the application with another program in order to complete the application.
 Doing so will result in delays and may inhibit departmental access to your records.

 Contact us and we’ll point you in the right direction.

 Applications for Summer 2018 are ready to accept electronic documents within 2-5 business days after submission of the application, though typically sooner.
 An Acknowledgement email is sent out once it is ready.
 Admissions staff will then audit your application record to determine the appropriate academic credentials to request and an update email will then be sent out if necessary.

 For Fall 2018 and later, materials should be uploaded within the application.

 How will I know when I’ve submitted all required materials and my application is being reviewed?

 Applicants are able to track the status of their applications and requirements online within the application system.

 Check your Status using the LoginID and password you created when you began the application.
-Any documents that are currently being requested will be noted under the Requirements section without a Receive Date.
+Any requirements not yet received will be noted in the checklist without a Receive Date.